B.M. Diah: Pre-independence career

 After graduating, he returned to Medan and became editor of the daily Sinar Deli.
 A year and a half later, he returned to Jakarta and worked at the Sin Po daily as a temporary worker.
 Soon, he moved to Warta Harian, though Seven months later, the newspaper was disbanded because it was considered a security hazard.
 Burhanuddin later set up his own business, the monthly Pertjatoeran Doenia.

 After the Japanese invaded and occupied the Dutch East Indies, Burhanuddin worked at Radio Hosokyoku as an English broadcaster.
 At the same time he also worked at Asia Raya as an assistant editor.
 In April 1945, with his wife, he founded an English-language newspaper, the Indonesian Observer.
 When it was discovered that he also worked elsewhere, he was sent to prison for four days.
 In June 1945 Diah was involved in the founding of the Indonesian New Forces Movement, a federation of youth groups for the struggle for Indonesian independence.
 The meeting was held at Villa Isola in Bandung.
 Diah was appointed chairman of the founding committee.

 Following the end of World War II, after the surrender of Japan, the Asia Raya newspaper was closed.
 He, together with a number of colleagues, such as Joesoef Isak and Rosihan Anwar, took up arms and seized the "Djawa Shimbun" printing press, a Japanese printing press which previously published Asia Raya.
 On 1 October 1945, he founded the Harian Merdeka.
 Burhanuddin became the editor-in-chief, while Joesoef Isak became his deputy, and Rosihan Anwar became the editor.
 Later, Joesoef Isak, a Sukarnoist, had to be dismissed at the insistence of the New Order government, while Rosihan Anwar eventually founded his own newspaper the "Harian Pedoman."

 Proclamation of Independence

 Burhanuddin was also present during the writing of the Proclamation of Independence, in the house of Japanese admiral Tadashi Maeda, where Sukarno, Hatta, and Achmad Soebardjo drafted the text of the proclamation.
 After the draft was approved members of the Preparatory Committee for Indonesian Independence (PPKI) who were present, Sukarno asked Sayuti Melik to type it.
 Burhanuddin accompanied Sayuti Melik while he typed.
 After the typed text was signed by Sukarno and Hatta, Sayuti simply threw away the draft.
 At the time, few cared of Sukarno's original handwritten draft, as there was already the official typewriter written one, already signed by both Sukarno and Hatta.
 However, Burhanuddin took it from the trash can.
-He would keep the dradt with him for years, until he handed it over to president Suharto in 1993.
+He would keep the draft with him for years, until he handed it over to president Suharto in 1993.